Become a Vermillion Steward

 • Additional private outings for local school and corporate groups

-Most events are two to three hours in length and are featured in the Vermillion Stewards emails, as well as listed on the full FMR events calendar.
-It usually just takes an email to sign.
 FMR stewardship staff strive to keep things as easy and simple as possible to make the most of your time.
-According to our annual surveys, Vermillion Stewards not only greatly enjoy their volunteer and educational experiences, but make river-frienly changes in their own backyards -- such as planting native species with deep pollution-filtering roots and installing rain barrels -- sharing their knowledge with friends and family.
+According to our annual surveys, Vermillion Stewards not only greatly enjoy their volunteer and educational experiences, but make river-friendly changes in their own backyards -- such as planting native species with deep pollution-filtering roots and installing rain barrels -- and sharing their knowledge with friends and family.

-Oh, and we also try to take photos at every event and send them to participants.
-Check out our Vermillion Stewards event albums!
+FMR staff also take photos at every event and send them to participants.
+Check out a few of our Vermillion Stewards event albums!

 The majority of Vermillion Stewards are individuals and families who want to make a difference and contribute to the health and well-being of the local lands and waters.
 We also work with and encourage smaller groups, of 10 or fewer, to participate.
 If you are wondering which events are a good fit for you or your group, contact FMR Volunteer Coordinator Amy Kilgore to find out more.